blues/app-accelerators/08-power-quality-monitor/README.md

 * `apparentPower`: The measured apparent power (in VA).
 * `powerFactor`: The power factor - active power divided by apparent power.

-> Note: that when a property in an event is zero, or false, it is not present in the event routed to notehub.
+> Note: When a property in an event is zero, or false, it is not present in the event routed to notehub.
 For more details see [How the Notecard works with JSON](https://dev.blues.io/notecard/notecard-walkthrough/json-fundamentals/#how-the-notecard-works-with-json).

 ### Alerts